cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 # Property of the source data

-## Tabelarized + Normalized
+## Tabularized
 Data can be complex in multiple ways, especially when it comes to hierarchical data or document formats.
-The following approach uses the source data representation after its transformaion into a single relational table model(all data is organized in Rows, every row contains all fields).
+The following approach requires the source data representation to be tabularized(all data is organized in Rows, every row contains all fields).
 Hierarchical data formats might need multiple transformations(one for each array).

+## Normalized
-Also data might not be fully normalized.
+Tabularized data might not be fully normalized.
-This is given when there are fields, that target the same data vault columns **without** a different relational context.
+This is given when there are table fields, that target the same data vault columns in the same relational context.
-(e.g. a row with (PersonID1, Name1, PersonID2, Name2) or (Airportid,Runway1Length, Runway2Lenght)).
+(e.g. a row with (PersonID1, Name1, PersonID2, Name2) or (Airportid ,Runway1Length, Runway2Lenght)).
-This kind of incoming datasets need to be normalized when extracting the, creating appropriate multiple rows.
+This kind of incoming datasets need to be normalized when extracting the data.

-# Informationtypes of data
+## Informationtypes of data
 To define the variety of mappings, it is necessary to clarify the types of information, represented by a field.

 - Identification of an object